This post is about productivity apps that freelancers should use.

 - The ease of finding the right tasks for the right moment.
 The label and filter make it easy to find your cluster of tasks.
 When you go out shopping, for example, you can easily filter out all your shopping tasks you’ve been capture since your last shopping time.

 Todoist really is great task management app that’s worth all the hours I spent learning it.

-App for time management
+App for time management and tracking

 I tended to spend too much time writing and reading.
 This usually left me little time for something else and caused me to feel unhappy and anxious for not being able to complete all my daily tasks.

 So, I use time management differently than most people.

 Instead of using time management to manage my day with all the blocks of time for all my tasks.
 I use it to time myself to limit myself from spending too much time on writing and reading.

 I use it to time my writing because I tend to spend too much time in total and also in one sitting.

 The default session with 25 minutes work and 5 minutes break is just perfect for me.
 I’m still struggling trying to take a break even now as I’m writing this post but BeFocused Pro has been a great time management for me.